 In addition to U.S. federal income taxes, our unitholders may be subject to other taxes, including foreign, state and local taxes, unincorporated business taxes and estate, inheritance or intangible taxes that are imposed by the various jurisdictions in which we conduct business or own property now or in the future, even if they do not live in any of those jurisdictions.
-Unitholders will likely be required to file foreign, state and local income taxes in some or all of these various jurisdictions.
+Unitholders will likely be required to file foreign, state and local income tax returns and pay state and local income taxes in some or all of these various jurisdictions.
 Further, unitholders may be subject to penalties for failure to comply with those requirements.